-Fans Raise Nearly $20,000 For Meghan Markle’s Charities In Honor Of Baby Sussex
+Meghan Markle’s Fans Raise Nearly $20,000 For Her Favorite Charities In Honor Of Baby Sussex

 The last charity mentioned was WellChild.
 WellChild describes its mission as “giving children and young people with serious illness the best chance to thrive — at home with their families.”

-Though many U.S. based fans faced difficulty donating to the organization, it still managed to take in $2,500.
+Though many U.S.-based fans faced difficulty donating to the organization, it still managed to take in $2,500.
 WellChild CEO Colin Dyer said that he was “surprised” and “delighted” by the support.

 Elle Harris maintained on Good Morning America that her motivation for the movement was a way to bring joy to the expecting couple.

-“There are many people out there are inspired by their examples, who support them, and who are so happy for the impending addition to their family.”
+“There are many people out there [who] are inspired by their examples, who support them, and who are so happy for the impending addition to their family.”

-Due to #GlobalSussexBabyShower’s success, Harris has added three additional charities to which fans can contribute: SmartWorksHQ, which supports women returning to the workplace, One25, which helps women off the streets, and the Invictus Games, the organization started by Prince Harry that helps wounded veterans.
+Due to #GlobalSussexBabyShower’s success, Harris has added three additional charities to which fans can contribute: SmartWorksHQ, which supports women returning to the workplace; One25, which helps get women off the streets; and the Invictus Games, the organization started by Prince Harry that helps wounded veterans.

 Prince Harry and Meghan Markle are reportedly expecting their first child together later this month.